cal-id/SCD-Benchmark/Results/README.md

 # Results

-The results from the tests live here
+The test results are here.